PlaidCloud/website/content/en/docs/reference/access-authn-authz/service-accounts-admin.md

 ## User accounts versus service accounts

-Kubernetes distinguishes between the concept of a user account and a service account for a number of reasons:
+PlaidCloud distinguishes between the concept of a user account and a service account for a number of reasons:

 - User accounts are for humans.
 Service accounts are for processes, which run